 Abril Arias, MD

 Dr. Arias is co-director of maternity care education and chair of the residency Wellness Committee.
 She received her medical degree from Universidad Autónoma de Baja California in Mexico.
 She completed Family Medicine Residency at University of California, San Diego, where she was selected as Chief Resident.
 Dr. Arias came to Natividad for her Obstetrical Fellowship, and loved the community and the patients so much that she decided to stay.
 She attends on both the inpatient family medicine service and the family medicine OB service, where she provides operative obstetrical care.
 She also directs our Advanced Life Support for Obstetrics (ALSO) course.
-Her special interests include: maternity care, physician wellness, LGBT+ health, underserved medicine and teaching.
+She recently finished a Fellowship in Integrative Medicine with the University of Arizona.
+Her special interests include: teaching, maternity care, physician wellness, LGBT+ health, integrative and underserved medicine.
 Dr. Arias is fluent in Spanish.
-Outside of work she enjoys practicing Reiki, traveling, going to concerts and spending quality time with friends and family (including her 2 cats and her French bulldog Lily).
+Outside of work she enjoys practicing Reiki, traveling, going to concerts and spending quality time with friends and family (including her 2 cats and her French bulldog Jasmine).